 Note: If wedding and event vendors deem a situation as an unsafe situation for them and their staff (such as guests or other service providers not respecting social distancing and face covering requirements, and other health and safety guidelines) they may have to suspend services indefinitely if contractual responsibilities for health and safety are not being met.

-After 18 summers of flowering hundreds of Vermont weddings, I really missed weddings this year–though I did have the honor of designing the flowers for 4 lovely small weddings in 2020.
+After 18 summers of flowering hundreds of Vermont weddings, I really missed weddings during our Covid pause–though I did have the honor of designing the flowers for 4 lovely small weddings in 2020.
 (You saw a little sampling from each event in this post!)

-Whether your wedding plans include an extravagant celebration or an intimate gathering of your nearest and dearest, I know we are eager to gather safely together.
+Whether you’re dreaming of an extravagant celebration or an intimate gathering of your nearest and dearest, I know we are all eager to gather safely together.
 And with proper health and safety measures, we will gather safely again.

-Stay well, be kind, and keep moving forward, my friends.
-Be smart and celebrate safe, Vermont!
+Stay well, be kind, and keep moving forward.

 Additional Covid-19 Wedding Planning Resources: